If you are aged 11-26, your can use your Accord Card as a Young Scot card and as a proof of age card.

-If you are at Aberdeen City Council School, contact your school office and they should be able to arrange a card for you.
+If you are already at an Aberdeen City Council Secondary School contact your school office and they should be able to arrange a card for you.

 If you are no longer at school, print the below application form to complete.
 Once you have filled in the form you will need an appointment at one of our offices to complete your application and provide proof of your identity and address.

 You must take the following items with you when you go to apply for your card: